HOW ANGER WORKS

-Anger, like stress and anxiety, is a SIGN: it lets you know that you are put, or you perceive you are put, in an inescapable situation.
+Anger, like stress and anxiety, is a sign: it lets you know that you are (or you perceive you are) in an inescapable situation.
 You feel trapped!
 And anger --and often aggression-- comes out automatically, in your words, voice tone, or gestures.

-Anger and aggression are not acceptable in most social situations, therefore they are suppressed, often for many years.
-However, anger and the issues that generate it do not go anywhere: they will be expressed in various forms and circumstances.
-When anger and aggression are too intense, occur too often or in inappropriate circumstances, your well being is impaired at all levels: health, work, family and social relationships, sleeping and eating - and the list can go on.
+Anger and aggression are not acceptable in most social situations, so they are often suppressed, often for many years.
+However, whether suppressed or not, whether visible or hidden, anger doesn't go anywhere.
+It just pops up in other various forms and circumstances.
+When anger and aggression are too intense, occur too often or in 'innapropriate' circumstances, your well being is impaired at all levels: health, work, family and social relationships, sleeping and eating - and the list can go on.

 Synergis' licensed professionals will work with you toward:

 1.Understanding your anger and

 2.Integrating anger in your life, rather than denying it or express it inappropriately.
 We compare this process to the transformation of the anger vicious circle into a functional, meaningful spiral.

 Research shows and 75% of my clients notice that anger and frustration are more likely to manifest themselves in an aggressive way within families or relationships with a significant others.
 Why is that?
 How come that we are more aggressive and abusive toward those who are emotionally the closest to us?